igorljcifuentes/rpg-scripts/README.md

 # rpg-scripts
-Sometimes when i play role-playing games with my friends, i hava a very HARD time with the npcs.
+Sometimes when i play role-playing games with my friends, i have a very HARD time with the npcs.
 (For example names or other things).
 This is a repository of tools to make a master life more simple.

+Also it's a kind of challenge, starting with a base-script i will try to give more characteristics.
+(For now)

 Scripts Actors:
-Master: Me :D
+Master: Me :D (Or you, or any kind of master... well... it's only an example)
-Player: A random player
+Player: A random player (Somekind of player, it's the seriuos part of the introduction)
 Chalo: These kind of player who will ask EVERYTHING... when i say EVERYTHING is EVERYTHING, even exact size of the scar in his finger...

 # menu
 "Master: You see a big and strange door
 Player: I open that door
-Master: Onlye the darkness"
+Master: Only the darkness"

 Under construction...